sciZer0/7/v/README.md

 * use the public-private key pair authentication mechanism

-* be a people-ruled, highly-decentralized system of many incentivized nodes — not to mention, not being under control of any single entity.
+* be a people-ruled, highly-decentralized system of many incentivized nodes.

 Ideally, nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout geopolitical events or natural disasters.